 The type of policy you buy

-Typically, premiums for term life policies are 10-15 times more affordable than comparable whole life insurance plans.
+Typically, premiums for term life insurance policies are 10-15 times more affordable than comparable permanent life insurance plans.

 The coverage amount